Nirday/NAVIAI_CURSOR/VERCEL_ENV_CHECKLIST.md

 ---

-## ✅ ALREADY CONFIGURED (Verify These Are Set)
+## 📋 COPY FROM YOUR LOCAL .env.local

-These variables should already exist in your .env.local and must be added to Vercel:
+**IMPORTANT**: These variables already exist in your local `.env.local` file.
+**YOU MUST MANUALLY COPY THEM** to Vercel Dashboard → Settings → Environment Variables.

+Vercel CANNOT read your local `.env.local` file - you must add each one manually:

 1. **NEXT_PUBLIC_SUPABASE_URL** ✅
    - Your Supabase project URL